28 Mar Will this trend transform Real Estate investing?

 How to tokenize Real Estate

-Now that you know the benefits of property tokenization, it’s time to take a closer look at how to tokenize Real Estate.
+Now that you know the benefits of property tokenization, it’s time to take a closer look at how to digitize assets / tokenize Real Estate.
 Firstly, it’s important to decide what interests you’d like to tokenize, this can be the ownership of a property, an interest in the debt secured by the real estate, equity in a legal structure that owns the property or a cash flow stream that comes from the asset.
+At Icofunding, we have experience with several forms of (Real Estate) tokenization, and we help our clients identify what form of tokenization suits their project bests.

 Once the financial instrument to be issued has been defined, an investment memorandum has to be written.
 This document has a similar structure to a prospectus and should contain relevant, objective information so that an investor can decide whether to invest or not.
-This memorandum doesn’t have to be approved by the financial authority (in Spain, CNMV), as the issuance of tokenized assets are classified as private placements.
+This memorandum doesn’t have to be approved by a financial authority (in Spain, the CNMV), as the issuance of digitized assets (security tokens) are classified as private placements.
+However, a licensed entity has to oversee the memorandum to make sure all information provided by the company is objective, relevant and complete, so that investors can make a well considered decision on whether to invest or no.

 Once the legal structure is in order, it’s time to develop the smart contracts that represent the token.
 As of today, most security tokens are being developed on the Ethereum blockchain.